calimero-archive/docs/docs/oracles/installation.md

 1. Go to the Calimero console.
 2. Click on "Marketplace".
-3. Select "KV Oracle" from the list.
+3. Select "Key Value Oracle" from the list.
 4. Enter the name of the contract and click "Install".
 5. Wait for the installation to complete.